yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Inspired by open source culture and software development practices the fields are going to be explored simulataneously so that insights from one of the fields can be applied tranfered early on to the other fields.

+Table  3.1 a:	Work package description
+Collections as interfaces: The exhibition would be a combination of on and offline projects, culminating in a public six week exhibition in Vienna three years into the project.
+We endeavor to involve students from the platform, partners from the lab space, as well as other private and public partners, developers, and the general population.
+This exhibition would consist of workshops, data events, speakers, art installations, and presentations on relationships between ITC, art, business, and cultural heritage.

 CastYourArt: October 2014: presentation at kick-off event in Amsterdam further information in word tables